-The US builds a lot of onshore wind turbines - it’s second in total installed wind power capacity after China.
-But it’s comparatively far behind in offshore wind development - it currently has just 42 MW installed (or 0.08% of the world's total).
+The US builds a lot of onshore wind turbines — it’s second in total installed wind power capacity after China.
+But it’s comparatively far behind in offshore wind development, with just 42 MW currently installed (or 0.08% of the world's total).

 This is caused by a variety of factors.